 Where we are today

-The Lahore hospital has gone from strength to strength, establishing a reputation for clinical excellence, and for research, and was awarded JCI accreditation in 2018.
+The Lahore hospital has gone from strength to strength, establishing a reputation for clinical excellence and research, and was awarded JCI accreditation in 2018.
 Consistently, the hospital has continued to treat more than 75% of all cancer patients seen completely free of charge.

-Given the fact that close to 30% of patients seen at Lahore have been from the KpK province, or from Afghanistan, a decision was made to open the second hospital of the Trust in Peshawar.
-Construction commenced in 2012 and the second SKMCH&RC was inaugurated in Peshawar on the 29th of December, 2015.
-Maintaining the traditions of clinical quality established in Lahore, SKMCH&RC, Peshawar was also awarded JCI accreditation, in July 2019.
+Keeping in mind that approximately 30% of patients seen at Shaukat Khanum Hospital in Lahore hail from the KPK province, Shaukat Khanum Memorial Cancer Hospital and Research Centre, Peshawar, was inaugurated on December 29th, 2015.
+Maintaining the traditions of clinical quality established in Lahore, SKMCH&RC, Peshawar, was also awarded JCI accreditation in July 2019.

-The Trust has started construction of Pakistan’s third, and largest, SKMCH&RC, in Karachi, in September 2020.
-This three year project, to be completed at an estimated cost of Rs 25.5 billion is expected to open for patients in late 2023, and will provide state-of-the-art cancer care facilities not only to the people of Karachi, and all of Sind, but also to those of Southern Baluchistan.
+The Shaukat Khanum Trust also commenced the construction of Pakistan’s third and largest, SKMCH&RC, in Karachi, in September 2020.
+This three-year project, to be completed at an estimated cost of Rs 25.5 billion, is expected to open for patients as soon as possible and will provide state-of-the-art cancer care facilities to patients from Sindh and Southern Baluchistan.

-With a presence in more than sixty-five cities in Pakistan in the form of Hospitals, Diagnostic Centres, Walk-in-Clinics (cancer screening centres), and Laboratory Collection Centres, the Shaukat Khanum Memorial Trust has emerged as one of the most credible charities in Pakistan and has been recognized by the Human Rights Society of Pakistan, as well as by the World Health Organization for its contributions towards humanity.
-The journey continues….
+With a presence in more than sixty-five cities in Pakistan in the form of hospitals, diagnostic centres, walk-in clinics (cancer screening centres), and laboratory collection centres, the Shaukat Khanum Memorial Trust has emerged as one of the most credible charities in Pakistan and has been recognised by the Human Rights Society of Pakistan as well as by the World Health Organization for its contributions towards humanity.
+Our journey continues…